222ridepegasus/kiekelly/posts/ux-ui-instagram-accounts-to-follow-part-1.md

 UI interceptor fashions itself as a UI Design Magazine and posts daily design inspirations, it's mainly app focussed but occasionally serves web showcases.

-The standard is solid, but In truth a search through Behance or Dribbble could yield better designed content.
+The standard is solid, but in truth a search through Behance or Dribbble could yield better designed content.
 The point here however is that you experience a constant stream of on-trend content, think of it as a UI style barometer for the subconscious.

 As showcased designs are often entirely UI fluff, it's also good to scan with an objective UX eye.
-Often designs, though evidently pretty, simply wouldn't work in the real world.
+Often showcased material, though evidently pretty, simply wouldn't work in the real world.

 I guess what I find most interesting here then is the chance to quickly refine or reinforce your own design ideologies, a 5 second scan, process, and move on.